SunXQlab/ESICCC/README.md

 ## Introduction

-We benchmark two types of CCC inference methods/tools, one is the methods predict LR pairs based on scRNA-seq data, and the other is the methods that can predict ligand/receiver-targets regulations.
-We use paired scRNA-seq and ST datasets of breast cancer as benchmark data.
+We benchmark two types of CCC inference methods/tools, one type of methods predict LR pairs based on scRNA-seq data, and another type of methods that can predict ligand/receiver-targets regulations.

 For the first benchmark, scRNA-seq data is used as the input data for different tools to predict intercellular communication.
 We define a